ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 ### Content-Encoding ###
-Encoding of the data sent. *(supported : gzip, deflate)*
+Encoding of the data sent.
+*(supported: gzip, deflate)*

 ### Response-Encoding ###
-Encoding of the data sent back by server. *(supported : gzip, deflate)*
+Encoding of the data sent back by server.
+*(supported: gzip, deflate)*

 ### Accept ###
 Output format.
 Supported:
   - text/csv (by default)
-  - text/tab-separated-values (for a TSV output : as CSV but tab-delimited)
+  - text/tab-separated-values (for a TSV output: as CSV but tab-delimited)
   - application/json
   - application/jsonstream (one JSON object per line)